chickensoft-games/LogicBlocks/README.md

 ### 💥 Initial State Side Effects

 By default, LogicBlocks doesn't invoke any `OnEnter` callbacks registered by the initial state, since the state property lazily creates the initial state the first time it is accessed.
 Lazily creating the state allows the LogicBlocks API to be more ergonomic.

+> [!NOTE]
-If the state wasn't initialized lazily, the base LogicBlock constructor would have to set the first state before you have a chance to add anything to the logic block's blackboard, which make it hard to create states that have blackboard dependencies.
+> If the state wasn't initialized lazily, the base LogicBlock constructor would have to set the first state before you have a chance to add anything to the logic block's blackboard, making it difficult to create states that have blackboard dependencies.

 That being said, **there are plenty of times when you *do* want to run the entrance callbacks for the initial state because you *do* want the bindings to trigger**.